antoniustanianto/project_fake_store_api/README.md

 | **Data Source** | Fake Store REST API |
 | **Tech Stack** | Python, Airflow, BigQuery, dbt, Great Expectations, Docker |
 | **Status** | ✅ Completed |

 ---

-# Overview

-This project demonstrates how operational retail data exposed through REST APIs can be transformed into reliable datasets for business analytics.

-Using a modern ELT architecture, the pipeline automatically ingests raw data from the Fake Store API, stores it in Google BigQuery, transforms it into analytics-ready models with dbt, validates data quality, and serves downstream business reporting through Power BI.

----